rsnemmen/BCES/README.md

+## WLS Usage

+	import bces.bces as BCES
+	a,b,aerr,berr,covab=BCES.wlsp(x,y,yerr)

+Arguments:

+- *x,y*: 1D data arrays
+- *yerr*: measurement errors affecting y, 1D array

+Output:

+- *a,b*: best-fit slope and intercept of the linear regression such that *y = Ax + B* (scalars)
+- *aerr,berr*: the standard deviations in a,b
+- *covab*: the covariance between a and b

+Note that unlike BCES, WLS returns scalar values (a single regression line) rather than 4-element arrays.

+By default, `wlsp` runs in parallel with bootstrapping.

 ## Examples

 [`bces-examples.ipynb` is a jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/doc/bces-examples.ipynb) including a practical, step-by-step example of how to use BCES to perform regression on data with uncertainties on x and y.
 It also illustrates how to plot the confidence band for a fit.

+[`wls.ipynb` is a jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/doc/wls.ipynb) with examples of WLS regression, including fits with intrinsic scatter.

 ![](./doc/fit.png)